Minimalia/HumanActivityRecognitionMachineLearning/README.md

 # HumanActivityRecognitionMachineLearning
 This study demonstrate the capabilities of a classifier trained based on  Weight Lifting Exercises Dataset.

-Please, select "PredictionHumanActivityRecognition.html" to visualize the study performed, code and results.
+Unfortunately, Github is showing an error due to the size of "PredictionHumanActivityRecognition.html".
+Therefore, please use github document to visualize the study performed, code and results.

 If execution of the code is required:
 - Download "pml-testing.csv" and "pml-training.csv" on your R working directory.